qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

    "geometry_ring_num", "Current geometry ring number for feature being rendered (for polygon features only).
 The exterior ring has a value of 0."
-   "grid_axis", "The current grid annotation axis (eg, 'x' for longitude, 'y' for latitude)" "grid_number", "The current grid annotation value" "id", "The ID of the current feature being evaluated" "item_id", "The layout item user ID (not necessarily unique)"
+   "grid_axis", "The current grid annotation axis (eg, 'x' for longitude, 'y' for latitude)" "grid_count", "The number of grid lines visible on the current grid axis" "grid_index", "The index of the grid line being drawn, starting at 1, and relative to the current grid axis" "grid_number", "The current grid annotation value" "id", "The ID of the current feature being evaluated" "item_id", "The layout item user ID (not necessarily unique)"